peterheard01/logic-room/_posts/how-to-architect-enterprise-single-page-applications-part-1/2017-5-25-how-to-architect-enterprise-single-page-applications-part1.md

 }
 ```

-The above code is a is responsible for accessing two data sources (for cars and planes).
+The above code is responsible for accessing two data sources (for cars and planes).
 It accesses these data sources and iterates the results in order to populate local information.

 Whilst the above code does work, when I reflect on it; I'm not happy.
-I can see duplication in the form of loading data and I can also see that the main context of ```getVehicleEngineInfo``` is also unpicking some low level information about the different types of engines (a car only has one but a plane has two).
+I can see duplication in the form of loading data and I can also see that the main context of ```getVehicleEngineInfo``` is also unpicking some low level information about the different types of engines (e.g. a car only has one but a plane has two).
 So I decide to refactor.

 ```javascript
 function getVehicleEngineInfo(){